 It also tends to lead to a massive amount of notes on the same thing.
 It’s usually more helpful to just post one comment, like:

 “I found you tend to do X. Our style guides say we shouldn’t do it.
 Could you take a look at this, please?”

-When notes like this get common, the solution usually isn’t to mark everything, as people aren’t effective in catching every single instance of these stylistic inconsistencies.
+When notes like this get common, the trick to a good code review usually isn’t to mark everything, as people aren’t effective in catching every single instance of these stylistic inconsistencies.

 A team should implement guidelines for coding style, to make sure all developers agree on one way of doing things so they can watch for it themselves.
 Also, using automated tools to root out minor inconsistencies, and to keep the code up to standard, is extremely helpful in saving time and effort for reviewers.